 As Apple's smart speaker, there is no doubt that HomePod is fully compatible with its own streaming music service, Apple Music and its voice assistant, Siri.
 It couldn't be easier to ask Siri to play music on HomePod with Apple Music.
 But things could be different when it comes to streaming Tidal music to HomePod since the HomePod is not integrated with the Tidal app.

-Although the HomePod speaker can't play Tidal music over a normal Bluetooth function, fortunately, it's available to play Tidal music on HomePod with other iOS devices' AirPlay feature.
-In this article, we will introduce the detailed steps on how to play Tidal music with Apple HomePod, you either transfer Tidal to iTunes library or use AirPlay.
+Although the HomePod speaker can't play Tidal music over a normal Bluetooth function, fortunately, it's available to play Tidal music on HomePod with AirPlay.
+As a result, to play Tidal music with Apple HomePod, you either transfer Tidal to iTunes library or use AirPlay.
 Detailed steps on both of methods are expounded below.

 AirPlay is a proprietary protocol suite created by Apple, which lets users share and stream audios, videos, photos, etc. from Apple devices to smart speakers, Apple TV, smart TVs and more for better playback.
 Once you have activated the AirPlay feature, it's able to send music playing on the iPhone or iPad - whether that's is Tidal, Spotify, or another service to the HomePod AirPlay speaker.